xou816/slack-components/README.md

     ]);
 ```

-The dialog has no state on its own.
+The dialog has no state on its own, when you first create it, and is not attached to the message body like a button would.
 However, when an interaction results in a dialog opening, that interaction carries a callback ID, and therefore a state.
 This state is communicated to dialog, and components are able to query it (that is precisely what the `LazyComponent`/closure does above).

 ```php
 class MyMessageWithDialog extends InteractiveMessage {